Osoraa/hello-world/README.md

 # hello-world
-holds my worked-on beginner codes
+Holds my worked-on beginner codes

+Because the guide says to do this.